 - Executives do not follow up with managers.

 Employee discipline and maintaining best practices depend largely on on-site management.
 No project will last if the manager’s role is misunderstood, especially if they value the resolution of emergencies and administrative work, or even manual work, at the expense of maintaining the improvement practices that have been implemented.

 Managers are the cornerstone of organizational performance, and actions can be taken to improve the situation:

 - Review roles and responsibilities

-- Set up regular and fixed frequency site tours, with clear objectives that include follow-up on 5S
+- Set up regular and fixed frequency site tours, with clear objectives defined with KPIs that include follow-up on 5S

 - Ensure management involvement and follow-up so that managers and their teams are truly held accountable for the success of 5S